- Other Apps

-I did not immediately say yes to the invitation of Nanardz to join him in the 1st Inaul Festival of Buluan in Maguindanao province.
-But later on I realized that I need to be there to reconnect my Maguindanaon roots.
+I did not immediately say yes to the invitation of Nanardz Navarro to join him in the 1st Inaul Festival of Buluan in Maguindanao province.
+But later on I realized that I needed to be there to reconnect with my Maguindanaon roots.

-“We want to change the negative perception about ARMM,” says Bai Ayesha Vanessa Hajar M. Dilangalen, the DOT-ARMM Secretary.
+“We want to change the negative perception about ARMM,” Bai Ayesha Vanessa Hajar M. Dilangalen said, the DOT-ARMM Secretary.
 “Through Inaul, we could invite many tourists as well as investors in the province.
 We would like to promote it not only as malong but as a Maguindanaon textile.
 We would like to sustain the weaving industry to give livelihood particularly to women.”

-"Inaul, a Maguindanaon word that literary means ‘weaved’, is a unique fabric manually and meticulously woven mostly by Maguindanaon women weavers in Mindanao."
+"Inaul, a Maguindanaon word that literally means ‘weaved’, is a unique fabric manually and meticulously woven mostly by Maguindanaon women weavers in Mindanao."
 Today, the Inaul is no longer confined to malong and other traditional garments.
-Inaul has many by products like gowns which worn by Miss Universe candidates during the Mindanao Tapestry Show in Davao City held last January.
+Inaul has many by-products like gowns worn by Miss Universe candidates during the Mindanao Tapestry Show in Davao City held last January.

 I admit that I am not an expert in Maguindanaon culture or the Moro culture in general.
-Lately, I developed an interest of knowing many cultures from different tribes in Mindanao.
-That is why I travel often to different communities particularly in SOCCSKSARGEN region, to have community immersions.
-As a writer and filmmaker, it helps me discover many interesting stories that are worthy to be shared.
+Lately, I developed an interest in knowing many cultures from different tribes in Mindanao.
+That is why I travel often to different communities particularly in the SOCCSKSARGEN region, to have community immersions.
+As a writer and visual storyteller, it helps me discover many interesting stories that are worthy to be shared.
 But most importantly, it helps me rediscover myself as a Moro living in Mindanao.

 When we arrived in Buluan, I did not feel any sense of nervousness since I am familiar with the place and its culture.
 Unlike those who have not been to Buluan, they would imagine it as a place of chaos as what the mainstream media portrayed it.
 It is more of nostalgia and a feeling of excitement, that I could witness some of our traditional practices.

 I feel delighted to see many women wearing their malong during the festival parade.
-I remember my paternal grandmother who likes to wear her malong with pride whenever she would go to Dadiangas (GenSan).
-I also get amazed on many Maguindanaon delicacies (like dudol and kumukunsi) served to us.
+I remember my paternal grandmother who liked to wear her malong with pride whenever she would go to Dadiangas (GenSan).
+I am also amazed by the many Maguindanaon delicacies (like dudol and kumukunsi) served to us.
 These delicacies are only served on special occasions like kanduli.
-It is also entertaining and astonishing to witness Dayunday, the Maguindanaon’s version of harana, because the two men sing an impromptu songs to flatter the lady.
+It is also entertaining and astonishing to witness Dayunday, the Maguindanaon’s version of harana, because the two men sing impromptu songs to flatter the lady.
 Nowadays, it is rare to witness that kind of performance.

 Aside from the activities on the event, I am also interested in Buluan’s stories.
 For example, I got curious about the story of a cruel Datu who became a crocodile in Lake Buluan.
-Maguinadanaon myths and legends are interesting stories that some people believed it to be true.
-Furthermore, I am also interested about the contemporary stories that people loved to talk about as well as stories that people would shun to share.
+Maguinadanaon myths and legends are interesting stories to the point that some people believed it to be true.
+Furthermore, I am also interested in the contemporary stories that people loved to talk about, as well as stories that people would shun to share.
 My three day stay on Buluan is not enough to know all of these stories.

-Inaul Festival is not merely a photo op for me to brag it on social media.
+The Inaul Festival is not merely a photo opportunity for me to brag about it on social media.
 The event serves as a reminder that I should love and promote more about Maguindanaon culture.
-But first, I should know the story of my Maguindanaon family living in SOCCSKSARGEN.
+But first, I should know the story of my Maguindanaon family lineage.
 How could I promote Maguindanaon culture if I do not know the story of my family?
 It is a must, for a Moro like me, to know the history of my family.